MaxMichel2/MasterMind-AI/README.md

 * *MAX_SIZE* controls the maximum amount of eligible candidates per iteration.
 If the algorithm finds more than `MAX_SIZE` eligible candidates, it will stop to take a guess
 * *MUTATION_PROBABILITY* controls the probability of mutation in the algorithm
 * *CROSSOVER_PROBABILITY* controls the probability of crossover in the algorithm

-## Improvements

-* Work on the generation of a new population
-    * Attempt Fitness Proportionate Selection for Crossover